openstack/puppet-swift/README.md

 This modules ships with a simple Ruby script that validates whether or not your swift cluster is functional.

-THe script can be run as:
+The script can be run as:

 `ruby $modulepath/swift/files/swift_tester.rb`